Hyperplastic polyp

-A hyperplastic polyp is a type of colorectal polyp.
+A hyperplastic polyp is a type of gastric polyp or colorectal polyp.

 Cancer risk

 Most hyperplastic polyps are found in the distal colon and rectum.
 They have no malignant potential, which means that they are no more likely than normal tissue to eventually become a cancer.

 Hyperplastic polyps on the right side of the colon do exhibit a malignant potential.
 This occurs through multiple mutations that affect the DNA-mismatch-repair pathways.
 As such DNA mutations during replication are not repaired.
 This leads to microsatellite instability which can eventually lead to malignant transformation in polyps on the right side of the colon.

 Serrated polyposis syndrome

 Serrated polyposis syndrome is a rare condition that has been defined by the World Health Organization as either: